18F/formsgov-demo/README.md

+Then choose the org and space from the list sandbox-gsa syed.azeem

+Make sure to log in to cloud.gov and remove the application and any routes.
+Then deploy.

-Then choose the org and space from the list sandbox-gsa syed.azeem cf push -p build/libs/*.war or, for windows use the full filename, i.e. cf push -p build/libs/formservice-2.3.war
+cf push -p build/libs/*.war or, for windows use the full filename, i.e. cf push -p build/libs/formservice-2.3.war

 Command takes a while.

+Refresh cloud.gov and ensure to add a route. with /faas on the end.

 # KEY AND CERT